 This NextGen program has been helping current Miami air traffic controllers deal with these issues.
-The have had Automatic Dependent Surveillance Broadcast (ADS-B) installed in a portion of the area, also En Route Automation Modernization (ERAM).
-ERAM is a replacement of Host.
+They have had Automatic Dependent Surveillance-Broadcast (ADS-B) installed in a portion of the area, also En Route Automation Modernization (ERAM).
+ERAM is a replacement for Host.
 Combined with this, the ADS-B radar data will allow Miami Center Controllers to manage flights more effectively because both process flight data and radar faster than the earlier technology.

 This new advancement will make things simpler and easier for air traffic controllers.
 Everyday technology is making our lives easier and more efficient and this project is a perfect example.